 14 Superb Vegetable Oil Substitutes For The Best Brownies

 No vegetable oil?
-Don’t worry.
-There’s no need to drive hours to the supermarket and grab a bottle.
-Instead, here’s what you can do.
+Or has yours long passed the shelf-life of vegetable oil Here’s what you can do in this situation.
 Skim through the list I’ve rounded up for you to see which can fit the role of vegetable oil in your brownies.

 Oil-Based Substitutes For Vegetable Oil